thatpix3l/mralonso.com/src/hugo/content/resume/index.md

 [PicoPear](https://github.com/thatpix3l/picopear):

 Real-time livestream chat presenter, supporting "YouTube" and "Twitch".
 Frontend written in JavaScript and Svelte.
 Backend WebSocket and RESTful API server written in Go.
-Listens on a built-in TCP server, where any external program can POST a valid JSON object that contains all needed info of a "live chat" object that contains a message, user that posted and the original source of the message itself.
+Listens on a built-in TCP server, where any external program can POST a "live chat" object in JSON format.
+The object contains a message, the user that posted said message and the name of the source the message originated.

 [twitching](https://github.com/thatpix3l/twitching):

 Companion CLI tool for PicoPear, dedicated solely for pulling live "Twitch" chat.
 Written in Ruby.
-Pulls in live "Twitch" chat, transforms each chat message into a custom JSON object, and relays it to PicoPear.
+Pulls in live "Twitch" chat, transforms each chat message into a custom JSON object and relays it to PicoPear.